DrK-Lo/MVP-H2F-HatcheryField/notebook/260914_KEB_Q2_analysis_summary.md

 | **Q2b** | Diversity + environmental distance | Monocultures only (8 source populations) | 1 distance term (origin → field site) |
 | **Q2c** | Diversity alone | Monocultures **and** polycultures (10 groups) | none |

 Q2a and Q2b are restricted to monocultures because polyculture bags mix multiple source populations and so have no single environment-of-origin.
-Q2c drops the environmental term entirely, which is what allows the polyculture groups (which have genetic-diversity values but no single origin) back into the analysis.
+Q2c drops the environmental term entirely, which is what allows the polycultures back into the analysis.

 ---

 ## Changes to methods

-**1. Mixed models with a population-level random effect (not bag-level regression).**
+**1. Mixed models with a population-level random effect.**
 The genetic and environmental predictors vary only across source populations (8, or 10 for Q2c), not across individual bags or oysters.
 Previous analysis treated each bag or individual as independent.
 I changed the models to include a random effect at the population level so that population-level predictors are tested against the number of independent source populations:

 - Survival: `response ~ predictors + (1|Population)`